ic20b080/Raspberry-Pi-OpenvSwitch-OvS-OpenFlow/README.md

 Raspberry Pi OS Bullseye 32 bit from 28th Jan 2022

 ## How to install (script solution):
-1. Execute the install1.sh script
+1. Make install1.sh executable with the following commmand: sudo chmod +x install1.sh
+2. Execute the install1.sh script.
+Navigate to the folder with the file and execute it with sudo ./install1.sh
-2. Execute the install2.sh script (after install1.sh rebooted the system)
+3. Execute the install2.sh script (after install1.sh rebooted the system).
+Navigate to the folder with the file and execute it with sudo ./install2.sh
-3. OvS should run on every startup
+4. OvS should run on every startup

 ## How to install (step by step):